 - They may look to pass through the actual cost to you from the start by leaving the specific component out of the fixed price.

-- They may make a best estimate of what they believe the cost will be and include it in the fixed price, but contractually allow the pass-through of costs in excess of the estimate.
+- They may make the best estimate of what they believe the cost will be and include it in the fixed price, but contractually allow the pass-through of costs in excess of the estimate.

 Each supplier handles these issues differently through contractual provisions, such as ‘change in law’, ‘material adverse change’, and ‘price component adjustments’, etc. Not understanding your contract can leave you with unwanted surprises from pass-through and price adjustments.